Once you hike in the magnificent palm groves and meet the friendly Berber villagers of Todra Gorge... Morocco will never be the same for you.

 Todra Gorge is located in the eastern part of the Atlas Mountains, where the Todra River and the Dades River have carved out a narrow canyon called Todra Gorge (sometimes spelled Todgha Gorge).

-After we arrived into the tiny, non-touristy town of Tinghir, checked into my hotel, settled a bit, then we headed out to where the gorge started.
+After we arrived into the tiny, non-touristy town of Tinghir, checked into the hotel, settled a bit, then we headed out to where the gorge started.
 We were instructed to take a taxi to Todra Gorge, and that it would only take about 15 minutes by car.

 Where we were dropped off between the canyons, there were several vendors and restaurants selling everything from water and snacks to Berber rugs.